vectordotdev/vector/docs/usage/configuration/README.md

 ### Template Syntax

 Select configuration options support Vector's template syntax to produce dynamic values derived from the event's data.
-There are 2 special syntaxes which are desribed below:
+There are 2 special syntaxes:

+1. Strftime specifiers.
+Ex: `date=%Y/%m/%d`
+2. Event fields.
+Ex: `{{ field_name }}`

+Each are described in more detail below.

 #### Strftime specifiers